dollarshaveclub/furan/README.md

 At a high level, the Furan API consists of the following RPCs:

 1. StartBuild (asynchronously begin a build/push job)
-2. MonitorBuild (streaming RPC, get a realtime stream of build messages for a running job)
+2. MonitorBuild (get a realtime stream of build messages for a running job)
 3. GetBuildStatus (get the status of a running job)
 4. ListBuilds (get a list of build jobs according to a set of criteria)
 5. CancelBuild (abort an actively running job)

 For more details, see the [protobuf definition](protos/api.proto).

+<h3>Differences between Furan 1 and 2</h3>

+Furan 1 did not require Kubernetes, and executed builds in the same server process via an external Docker Engine.
+If running in Kubernetes, this was a Docker-in-Docker (DinD) sidecar.
+To support the asynchronous API, Furan 1 had a large set of dependencies including Kafka, Consul and Cassandra/ScyllaDB.

+In contrast, Furan 2 has greatly decreased runtime dependencies, simplified deployment and more efficient use of compute resources and now requires Kubernetes.
+Furan 2 uses BuildKit instead of Docker Engine and uses rootless build jobs by default.
+Furan 2 also now supports build cache.

 <h3 align="center">&middot;&middot;&middot;</h3>